vellbear/frontend-mentor-challenges/README.md

 - [Advanced](https://www.frontendmentor.io/challenges?difficulties=4)
 - [Guru](https://www.frontendmentor.io/challenges?difficulties=5)

-I will seperate each challenge by both completion and difficulty based on this scaling.
+I will seperate each challenge by difficulty based on this scaling.

 # Links to Completed Challenges